mojuwara/note-taking-app/README.md

 - TODO - Stop using toString() to check array equality to stringify() for object equality
 - TODO - Ctrl+A should select all content
 	- TODO - If all content is selected and Backspace is pressed, replace with editor initialValue
-- TODO - Support code/latex blocks like markdown
+- TODO - Support code/latex blocks like markdown?
+- DONE - Test copy paste from web
 - TODO - Test copy-paste from Microsoft Word, Apple Notes & Google Docs
 - TODO - Keep track of editor.selection in localStorage?
 - TODO - Tab pressed while on table cell moves to the next cell
-- TODO - Support TODO lists in notes
+- TODO - Support TODO lists
-- TODO - Sort files by last date modified?
+- TODO - Sort files by last date modified
 - TODO - Keyboard shortcut to hide Drawer
-- TODO - Display placeholder image when no file is selected
+- TODO - Display placeholder image when no file is selected or no files created
 - TODO - Support 2 levels of folders (FolderA/FolderB/file)
 - TODO - Autofocus on file creation popup(Works on Safari, not Firefox?)
 - TODO - Align toolbar items vertically
 - TODO - Lint config for code-style(double-quotes, semi-colons, etc.)
 - TODO - Display selected file name somewhere?
 - TODO - Place divider between mark icons and block icons?
+- TODO -  Keyboard shortcut for new file(Ctrl+N)
-- TODO -  Keyboard shortcut for new file and new folder
+- TODO -  Keyboard shortcut for new folder(Ctrl+Shift+N)
-- TODO -  Delete files and folders, place files in a "Recently deleted" folder
+- TODO -  Delete files and folders, place deleted files in a "Recently deleted" folder
-- TODO - Keep track of time created, modified and opened for files
+- TODO - Keep track of time files are created, modified and opened
 - TODO -  Drag/Drop to move files/folders
 - TODO -  Rename files/folders
 - TODO - Allow other users to read/write a file